 b.
-This would lead to trade creation because German cars that cost €20,000 to produce would be replaced by Polish cars that cost only €14,000.
+Before the addition of Poland to the EU, Japanese cars were not imported since their import price was €36,000.
+Thus, Poland’s addition to the EU would lead to trade creation because German cars that cost €30,000 to produce would be replaced by Polish cars that cost only €20,000.

 c.
-This would lead to trade diversion because the lower cost Japanese cars with an import value of €16,000 (but real costs of €8,000) would be replaced by Polish cars with a real cost of production equal to €14,000.
+This would lead to trade diversion because the lower cost Japanese cars with an import value of €24,000 (but real costs of €12,000) would be replaced by Polish cars with a real cost of production equal to €20,000.